 An intelligent ALPR camera is a specialized CCTV camera that has in-built software to identify license plates on still or moving vehicles.
 It is recommended that you use a i-PRO Camera with the correct processor for the installation and solution requirements.
-VaxALPR is available for both several WV-S and WV-X models.
+VaxALPR is available for WV-S and WV-X models which SoC is CV25m, CV22 and CV52.